charlesthiebaut/charlesthiebaut.github.io/_posts/2017-12-12-ADA_Project.markdown

 In the second graph, the energy measured :

-- for oil, coal, industrial waste and gas is in Tera joules.
+- For oil, coal, industrial waste and gas is in Tera joules.
-- For wood, hydro and renewable energy, it is in MW / h
+- For wood, hydro and renewable energy, it is in MW / h.
-- and finally for nuclear energy in% (percentage).
+- For nuclear energy in% (percentage).

 Since there are big differences between the different energies, it was necessary to choose units to have the best visualization for each one of them.